cjl032224/Money4Mobs/README.md

 /mk toggleMoneyFromSpawnEggs | m4m.command.mk.spawneggs | Toggles if players get money from mobs spawned in with eggs.
 Defaults to false on first time load.
 /mk toggleMoneyFromSpawners | m4m.command.mk.spawners | Toggles if players get money from mobs spawned in from spawners.
 Defaults to false on first time load.
 /mk language [language] | m4m.command.mk.language | Changes language of messages for M4M per player.
-/mk defaultLanguage [language] | m4m.command.mk.defaultLanguage | Updates the default language of the server.
-Updates each user's language option with the given language
 /mk reload | m4m.command.mk.reload | Reloads M4M data with manually changed values in config files without needing to reload or restart the whole server
 /mk toggleMoneyFromTamedWolves | m4m.command.mk.toggleMoneyFromTamedWolves | Toggles if players receive money when their tamed wolf kills a mob
 Not Applicable| m4m.bypass.ipBan | Allows a user to bypass the ipBan option for players on the same IP